mebens/blackbulletiv.github.com/_posts/2012-11-10-emotion-affecting-reason.md

 So I was thinking, how can one avoid the subtle effects of emotion when attempting to reason through something.
 Say you're trying to find the truth of a matter by piecing together evidence.
 You're not in a perfect mood, being mildly annoyed and tired.
 This emotional state has the potential to affect your reasoning process, probably not much, but the effect is still there.

-I like to think of the process of reasoning as a scientific experiment.
-In these experiments, there is always a measure of experimental error, due the nature of measuring instruments, imperfections in substances, and so on.
-This is uncontrollable, but it can be reduced significantly when care is taken to do so.
+I like to think of the reasoning process as a scientific experiment.
+When conducting scientific experiments, there is always a measure of experimental error, due to the nature of measuring instruments, slight imperfections in substances, and so on.
+This can't be eliminated completely, but it can be reduced significantly when care is taken to do so.
 When reasoning, I see emotion, bias, etc., as an error; you can't eliminate it completely, but you can reduce it.

 So, what can be done to reduce it?
-The main thing is using a high level of introspection; an awareness of your own emotional state helps to isolate those feelings when engaging in the process of reason.
-Being aware of your own emotions gives a great measure of control over them.
+The main thing is using a high level of introspection; an awareness of your own emotional state helps to isolate those feelings when reasoning.
+Being aware of your own emotions gives you a great measure of control over them.

 One thing that's done in scientific experiments is to repeat the experiment multiple times.
 When dealing with a serious issue, it pays to think it through again, at different times; you'll probably be in a different emotional state the next day.